-Report Title BUDGET STRATEGY 2021/22 TO 2024/25 Purpose of Report To set out the assumptions that will be used when preparing the upcoming Medium-Term Financial Plan Decision(s) Council RESOLVES to: a.
+Report Title BUDGET ST RATEGY 202 ° 1/22 TO 2024/25 Purpose of Report To set out the assumptions that will be used when preparing the upcoming Medium-Term Financial Plan Decision(s) The Committee RECOMMENDS to Council to: a.
 Approve the Budget Strategy 2021/22 to 2024/25 as set out in this report and appendices b.
-Continue with the Business Rates pooling agreement, subject to the recommendation of the Section151 Officer Group As recommended by Strategy and Resources Committee.
-Consultation and Formal budget consultation is currently taking place in the form Feedback of a telephone survey of local council tax and business rate Demont Arithme payers Report Authors Andrew Cummings, Strategic Director of Resources Email: andrew.cummings@stroud.gov.uk Options To review assumptions made in funding.
+Continue with the Business Rates pooling agreement, subject to the recommendation of the Section151 Officer Group Consultation and Feedback Formal budget consultation is currently taking place in the form of a telephone survey of local council tax and business rate payers Report Authors Andrew Cummings, Strategic Director of Resources • Email: andrew.cummings@stroud.gov.uk Options To review assumptions made in funding.
 To challenge long term cost projections.
-Background Papers None

-Appendices Appendix A - Draft Medium-Term Financial Plan 2021/22 to 2024/25 Appendix B - Current assumptions on budget changes Appendix C - Most recent forecast of impacts of Covid-19 upon 2020/21

-Implications (further details at the Financial Legal Equality Environmental end of the report) Yes Yes No No
+Background Papers None Appendices Appendix A - Draft Medium-Term Financial Plan 2021/22 to 2024/25 Appendix B - Current assumptions on budget changes Appendix C - Most recent forecast of impacts of Covid-19 upon 2020/21 Implications (further details at the Financial Legal Equality Environmental end of the report) Yes Yes No No